Birthday Blues And Mental Health: Reasons Why Birthday Depression Is So Common

 During our formative years, birthdays usher in a time of celebration.
 Having parties with our friends and getting lots of gifts from those friends, along with our relatives, all make turning one year older a joyous time in our lives that we look forward to.

 But at some point, for many of us, that feeling fades.
-For example, as we grow older, many of us don’t care too much about birthdays anymore.
+For example, as we grow older, many of us no longer live with the same family members and friends, and so don’t care too much about birthdays anymore because they’re no longer a time of gathering other than on social media.
 And some of us begin to feel serious sadness when that same day comes around each year.

-"Birthday blues" are a very real thing.
+"Birthday blues" (otherwise called birthday depression) are a very real mental health issue.
 This is when our behavior begins to change as our birthday approaches, and we can display nervousness or sadness.

 So, what brings about birthday blues, and what can be done about it?